 There have been a couple of good studies over the last couple of years that have shown the huge variation in blood glucose levels in response to carbohydrates.
 For example, some people may have blood sugar spikes from eating a banana, while others may have their blood sugar drop from eating bread.
 The individual variation found in the studies is striking.

-The study in the journal Cell in 2015 summarized the findings on the individual postprandial glycemic responses (PPGR): “we demonstrate on 800 individuals that the PPGR of different people to the same food can greatly vary.
+Researchers summarized the findings on the individual postprandial glycemic responses (PPGR): “we demonstrate on 800 individuals that the PPGR of different people to the same food can greatly vary.
 The most compelling evidence for this observation is the controlled setting of standardized meals, provided to all participants in replicates.
-This high interpersonal variability suggests that at least with regard to PPGRs, approaches that grade dietary ingredients as universally “good” or “bad” based on their average PPGR in the population may have limited utility for an individual.”
+This high interpersonal variability suggests that at least with regard to PPGRs, approaches those grade dietary ingredients as universally “good” or “bad” based on their average PPGR in the population may have limited utility for an individual.”[ref]

-Another study looked at the glycemic response of 20 individuals to white bread and to brown bread.
-Turns out that for about half the people in the study white bread caused less of a blood glucose spike, while for the other half, brown bread is better.
+Another study looked at the glycemic response of 20 individuals to white bread and to whole wheat sourdough bread.
+Turns out that for about half the people in the study, white bread caused less of a blood glucose spike, while for the other half, the whole wheat bread was better.[ref]

 Why is this important?
 Diet advice is everywhere — from the doctor on TV to your own doctor telling you to drop a few pounds.
-But generic recommendations may do nothing for you, and, if your goal is to prevent type 2 diabetes, the recommendations may actually work against you.
+But generic recommendations may do nothing for you, and if your goal is to prevent type 2 diabetes, the recommendations may actually work against you.